 Graduate and Doctoral Travel and Research Programs

-- Office of the Provost Graduate Student Travel Application and Program Guidelines 2020-21
+Eberly College and Office of the Provost Graduate Student Travel Application and Program Guidelines 2022-23

-There is no deadline to apply to each program.
-However, department chairs are required to submit a spreadsheet with all their applicants’ information to the Office of the Dean by the first of each month (unless it’s a holiday, then it becomes the next business day).
+You must apply to this program prior to your departure.
+Department chairs are required to submit a spreadsheet with all their applicants’ information to the Office of the Dean by the first Monday of each month (unless it’s a holiday, then it becomes the next business day).
 Students are encouraged to submit their applications for departmental approvals within the last two weeks of each month to ensure timely processing and review.

 The Eberly College Graduate Student Travel and the Office of the Provost doctoral travel programs are for students presenting a paper or poster presentation as first author.
 We do not award funding merely for conference attendance or professional development.
 Doctoral students may apply simultaneously to the Eberly College's and Provost's Office travel programs.